-Just because your at the center of the Universe doesn't mean your in it.
+Just because you're at the center of the Universe doesn't mean you're in it.

 Excellent write up.
 I check ammo people are going to use when shooting at my Bobcat Steel targets (shameless promo ).
 A friend had some M855/SS109 ammo and I caught it before he shot.
 After that I always check.